 Oak Brook is a premier community offering some of the most luxurious homes, entertainment attractions, and dining destinations in the west suburbs.
 Oak Brook’s luxurious mansions, Provencal homes, and English Tudor estates are nestled along the beautiful Fullersburg Woods.
 Families enjoy the peace of quiet neighborhoods, gated communities, and private cul-de-sacs.
-Bachelors and young couples love the chic, modern sophistication of Oak Brook condos.
+And residents love the chic, modern sophistication of Oak Brook’s condos.
 Oak Brook residents also appreciate access to open gyms, daycares, and swimming pools at the Central Park West Family Center.

 Oak Brook is located just 18 miles west of the Chicago Loop, bringing it near to work and play options in the city.
 Nearby roads I-34, I-83, I-88, and I-294 provides easy transit to destinations throughout the Chicago metro area.
 However, Oak Brook residents never need to leave the village for entertainment; attractions such as the Graue Mill, Drury Lane, and Mayslake Peabody Estate provide year-round fun for the whole family.

 With so many wonderful options, homeowners find natural beauty and urban-style convenience in Oak Brook.
 Click here for more